Meet Our Team

 When she’s not teaching or performing, Alexandra enjoys exploring Atlanta’s art and food scene, diving into a good book, playing Dungeons & Dragons, hiking in the north Georgia mountains, and scouring Goodwill for her next thrift find.
 Although a lover of opera, Alexandra also enjoys jamming out to music by Chappell Roan, Sabrina Carpenter, and Ariana Grande.
 She’s passionate about creating a positive, encouraging space for students and can’t wait to help the next generation fall in love with music!

-Ms. Alexandra is accepting online and in-person students.
+Ms. Alexandra is currently on a waitlist for online and in-person lessons.

 Katie Shin